VideeshaSahu-123/Hand-Written-Digit-Prediction/README.md

 RESULTS

-Model is successfully developed with an accuracy of 98%.
+Model is successfully developed with an accuracy of 98% which can be further deployed for digit prediction.